 The operators offer very flexible projects, often with a short duration of stay and flexible starting dates.
-The shortest duration of stay in the 44 projects analysed was one week.
-Most of the projects require a minimum duration of stay of two weeks.
+Based on the information on the provider's websites, the actual length of stay of the volunteers can not be determined.
+However, an analysis of 400 bookings shows that half of all volunteer trips booked are five weeks or shorter.
+(Seidel 2017).
+The shortest duration of stay in the 50 projects analysed was one week.
+While in 2014 only five percent of the projects could be booked with a minimum stay of one week, in 2018 seven out of 50 projects were offered with a minimum duration of one week.
+Most of the projects require a minimum stay of two weeks.
 Only very few of them require a minimum stay of two months or more.
 But for people in the projects, especially children, the short duration of stay entails potential risks.

-Minimum Duration of Stay

 Flexible Starting Dates

-In one third of the projects, volunteers could start every week; another nine percent even offered their customers a fully flexible starting date.
-One in five projects started only once a month on a fixed date.
+In almost a third of the projects, volunteers could start every week; another twelve percent even offered their customers a fully flexible starting date.
+One in four projects started only once a month on a fixed date.
 A high degree of flexibility is a considerable challenge for the receiving organisations.
 Sometimes they have to train new guests every week, which constantly causes disturbances of operational processes.